-As of December 31, 2020, we had 158 employees.
+As of December 31, 2021, we had 138 employees.
 We operate in the highly competitive real estate industry.
 Attracting, developing, and retaining talented people in construction, asset management, marketing, development, and other positions is crucial to executing our strategy and our ability to compete effectively.
 Our ability to recruit and retain such talent depends on a number of factors, including compensation and benefits, talent development and career opportunities, and work environment.
 To that end, we offer a comprehensive total rewards program aimed at the varying health, home-life and financial needs of our diverse associates.
-Our total rewards package includes market-competitive pay, broad-based stock grants and bonuses, healthcare benefits, retirement savings plans, paid time off and family leave, flexible work schedules, free flu vaccinations, and an employee assistance program and other mental health services.
+Our total rewards package includes market-competitive pay, broad-based stock grants and bonuses, healthcare benefits, retirement savings plans, paid time off and family leave, flexible work schedules, and an employee assistance program and other mental health services.
+We are committed to paying living wages under humane conditions.
+We also offer, where possible, remote work flexibility for our employees.